masc-ucsc/docs/docs/pyrope/10-internals.md

 The evaluation order is always the same program order starting from the top module.
 Remember that the setter method is the constructor called even when there is no initial value set.
+Setter and getter methods are implicit hooks and must be `comb`; stateful or pipelined behavior must be modeled with explicit methods.